 In June 2018, the GASB issued GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period ("GASB No. 89").
 Upon adoption of GASB No. 89, interest cost incurred before the end of a construction period will be recognized as an expense in the period in which the cost is incurred.
-GASB No. 89 is effective for periods beginning after December 15, 2019.
+The effective date, as amended by GASB No. 95, is for periods beginning after December 15, 2020.
 The System is currently evaluating the impact GASB No. 89 will have on its consolidated basic financial statements.

-In August 2018, the GASB issued GASB Statement No. 90, Majority Equity Interests ("GASB No. 90").
-GASB No. 90 clarifies the accounting and financial reporting requirements for a state or local government's majority equity interest in an organization that remains legally separate after acquisition.
-GASB No. 90 is effective for periods beginning after December 15, 2018.
+In August 2018, the GASB issued GASB Statement No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61 ("GASB No. 90").
+The primary objective of GASB No. 90 is to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+The effective date, as amended by GASB No. 95, is for reporting periods beginning after December 15, 2019.
 The System is currently evaluating the impact GASB No. 90 will have on its consolidated basic financial statements.

 In May 2019, the GASB issued GASB Statement No. 91, Conduit Debt Obligations ("GASB No. 91").
 GASB No. 91 clarifies the existing definition of a conduit debt obligation, establishes that a conduit debt obligation is not a liability of the issuer, and establishes standards for accounting and financial reporting of additional and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations.
-GASB No. 91 is effective for periods beginning after December 15, 2020.
+The effective date, as amended by GASB No. 95, is for reporting periods beginning after December 15, 2021.
 The System is currently evaluating the impact GASB No. 91 will have on its consolidated basic financial statements.